 History of Parliament A Level Schools Competitions 2017

-The History of Parliament’s schools competition enters its thirteenth year in 2017.
+The History of Parliament’s schools competition enters its fourteenth year in 2018.
 The winners will receive prizes of book tokens, and will be invited to Westminster with members of their family and teachers for the presentation of their prizes.

 The prize will be awarded for the best essay on a subject of the candidate's own choice related to the parliamentary or political history of Britain and Ireland.
 Although candidates for essays covering the period before 1832 are encouraged to look at and use the material on the History of Parliament’s website it is not required that they should do so.
 Essays should be of not less than two thousand words and not more than four thousand words.
 Essays should be typed, or clearly hand-written, on one side of the paper only.